+ REMEMBRANCE +

 Norman Shipp, Audrey's always-supportive husband

-Catherine Filene Shouse - Kay was the grand dam of Wolf Trap Farm Park
+Catherine Filene Shouse - Kay was the grand dame of Wolf Trap Farm Park

 Doyle Shuman, SGT USA - my great First Sergeant in the 174th MP Bn